Kitchen Renovation 101

 To get your ideas flowing it is often fun to write a script that describes a happy day in a perfect house.
 It's the experiences that make you happy in your home that often drive your renovation requirements.

 Keeping a renovation notebook is a perfect preliminary tool for you to consider as you start to plan your renovation.
 As much as you would create a shopping list, jot down house related thoughts as they occur to you and keep them in this notebook.
 This is also a convenient place to stash your ideas clipped from newspapers or magazines along with photos you might have.
 If you have kids, encourage their contribution.
 At some point you will have a starting point inside this notebook and you can move forward into creating a wish list of features that you would like to see in your home.

-We work with thousands of customers who are contemplating renovating their kitchen.
+We work with thousands of customers who are contemplating renovating their glass tile kitchen backsplash.
 Many experiences that make us happy often happen in the kitchen.
 A great resource for finding inspiration is Houzz.com, here you can find our showcase of work and thousands of ideabooks by like-minded designers.

 A few questions to ask yourself as part of a getting started exercise might be:

 - Do you have enough counter space?

 - Are your sink and appliances close enough to prep areas?

 - Are the counters the right height?

 - Can you reach all the shelving?